 Your personal information

 Safeguarding your personal information is important to us.
-Throughout the self direct support process we will abide by our protecting your personal information procedures.
+Throughout the self directed support process we will abide by our protecting your personal information procedures.